hollykbuck/code-challenge/README.md

 First Step:
 ```
+cd hellocdk
 npm install --prefix dep
+npm install
 ```

 Second Step:
 ```
+npm run build
 cdk synth
 cdk boostrap
 cdk deploy
 ``````

+After `cdk deploy`, the static website will be available in s3.
+You can access it via `staticWebsiteBucket` s3 Bucket Website Endpoint in `HellocdkStack`.

 ## Project Structure

 This project is a part of the Code Challenge CDK Project.
 It contains the following:
-1. lib/hellocdk-stack.ts contains the CDK stack definition
+1. `lib/hellocdk-stack.ts` contains the CDK stack definition
-2. lib/hellocdk.ts is the entry point of the CDK app
+2. `bin/hellocdk.ts` is the entry point of the CDK app
-3. public folder contains the static web content.
+3. `public` folder contains the static web content.
-4. dep folder contains the lambda function dependencies layer
+4. `dep` folder contains the lambda function dependencies layer
-5. script folder contains the script which will be evaluated in EC2 instance
+5. `script` folder contains the script which will be evaluated in EC2 instance
-6. resources folder contains the lambda function code
+6. `resources` folder contains the lambda function code

 ## Goals